-- 18. For the 2019/20 Levy Year, the derivation of the Interest rate and Inflation risk factor stresses has been altered.
-We have produced nominal rate and real rates stress factors and derived the interest rate and inflation stress factors from these, as follows: - Interest rates stress factor = nominal rate stress factor - Inflation stress factor = nominal rate stress factor real rates stress factor - 19.
-It should be noted that for the 2019/20 Levy Year, this approach has resulted in a negative Inflation stress factor. - 20.
-The stress calculation should reflect only the change in Intrinsic Value for any option contract; and for any other derivative, the standard measures of risk factor sensitivity applicable to that strategy (e.g. PV01, IE01, CDD01). - 21.
+- 18. The derivation of the Interest rate and Inflation risk factor stresses was altered for 2018/19 and subsequent Levy Years.
+We produced nominal rate and real rates stress factors and derived the interest rate and inflation stress factors from these, as follows: - Interest rates stress factor = nominal rate stress factor - Inflation stress factor = nominal rate stress factor real rates stress factor - 19.
+It should be noted that for the 2020/21 Levy Year, this approach has resulted in a negative Inflation stress factor.

+- 20. The stress calculation should reflect only the change in Intrinsic Value for any option contract; and for any other derivative, the standard measures of risk factor sensitivity applicable to that strategy (e.g. PV01, IE01, CDD01). - 21.
 For the avoidance of doubt, for any Derivative Investment Holdings that are exposed to more than one risk factor, the impact of each applicable risk factor stress should be assessed separately, and the total aggregated. - 22.
 The Initial Stressed Value of Assets (as calculated at paragraphs 8 and 9 above, before adjusting for the derivative stress) should include the market value of the derivatives which can be positive or negative as well as taking into account all related liabilities (e.g. any premiums due to be paid).